fluthjs/fluth-vue/packages/core/useFetch/docs/api.en.md

 - Details

-  - Sets fetch request method to `OPTIONS` and provides payload.
-The payload will be included in the request body.
-Payload can be reactive data.
+  - Set the fetch request method to `OPTIONS` and provide payload.
+The payload will be passed in the body.
+The payload can be reactive data.
-  - Type can specify the `Content-Type` header, commonly set to json or text
+  - type can specify the header's `Content-Type`, commonly set to json or text

 #### json